giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 - Cloud provider compatibility (e.g. you can’t install the azure-ad-pod-identity app in AWS).
 - Namespace restriction (cluster singleton, namespace singleton, fixed namespace).

-## GitOps support for Flux
+## GitOps support

 If you are managing your App CRs with Flux or a similar GitOps tool then the validating webhook may block creation of the App CR if it is created before the referenced configmap or secret.

-To prevent this you can add the label `giantswarm.io/managed-by` set to `flux`. e.g.
+To prevent this you can add the label `giantswarm.io/managed-by` set the value to the tool you're using e.g. `flux`.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1